 The terms for Probation 2 are otherwise the same as Probation 1 with any additional conditions dictated by the Student Advisory Committee written into the student's probation contract.
 Outcomes for Probation 2 include:

-- Students who meet the procedural terms of their Probation 2 contract and are able to raise their GPAs to their program minimum are removed from probation.
+- Students who meet the procedural and technical terms of their Probation 2 contract are removed from probation.

-- Students unable to raise their GPAs enough to regain good academic standing must attend an academic hearing with the Educational Review Board to determine whether they will be allowed to continue at the BAC.
+- Students unable to complete the technical terms of their CEP in order to regain good academic standing must attend an academic hearing with the Educational Review Board (ERB) to determine whether they will be allowed to continue at the BAC.

-- Students who raise their GPAs to the program minimum but violate the procedural terms of the probation contract must appeal to be removed from probation.
+- Students who succeed in all technical areas, but at the same time violate the procedural terms of their contract, must appeal to be removed from probation.
 If the appeal is rejected, then the student is given a second semester of Probation 2 and is expected to adhere to any terms laid out in that semester's contract.

-If a student who was previously on probation but has raised her/her GPA(s) back into good standing, later recieves low grades such that his/her GPA drops below the program minimum, then s/he will return to probation at the same level that s/he was is the semester of his/her last probation contract.
+If a student who was previously on probation but had regained good academic standing, later returns to probation, then s/he will return to probation at the same level that s/he was is the semester of his/her last probation contract.
 (Previously at Probation 1 - return at Probation 1, previously at Probation 2 - return at Probation 2).
 Any student returning to probation may be required to meet with the Student Advisory Committee before being allowed to register.

 Student Advisory Committee